 Obagi Medical is anchored by the Obagi Nu-Derm® System, which we believe is the leading prescription-based topical skin health system on the market.
 The Obagi Nu-Derm System and related products accounted for 24.5% and 32.6% of our net revenue in the years ended December 31, 2021 and 2020, respectively, and 31.9% and 27.1% of our net revenue for the six months ended June 30, 2022 and 2021, respectively.
-While we have earned a strong reputation for offering premier hyperpigmentation solutions, our portfolio has expanded over time to include a line of Vitamin C powered antioxidant products, our Professional-C® line, which accounted for 18.0% and 15.7% of our net revenue for the years ended December 31, 2021 and 2020, respectively, and 18.1% and 23.7% of our net revenue for the six months ended June 30, 2022 and 8.0% of our net revenue for the years ended December 31, 2021 and 2020, respectively, and 18.1% and 23.7% of our net revenue for the six months ended June 30, 2022 and 2021, respectively, and 18.1% and 23.7% of our net revenue for the six months ended June 30, 2022 and 8.0% of our net revenue for the years ended December 31, 2021 and 2020, respectively, and 6.7% and 5.7% of our net revenue for 5.0% and 8.0% of our net revenue for the years ended December 31, 2021 and 2020, respectively, and 6.7% and 5.7% of our net revenue for the six months ended June 30, 2022 and 2021, respectively.
+While we have earned a strong reputation for offering premier hyperpigmentation solutions, our portfolio has expanded over time to include a line of Vitamin C powered antioxidant products, our Professional-C® line, which accounted for 18.0% and 15.7% of our net revenue for the years ended December 31, 2021 and 2020, respectively, and 18.1% and 23.7% of our net revenue for the six months ended June 30, 2022 and 2021, respectively, as well as the ELASTIderm® line, which leverages a patented Bi-Mineral Contour ComplexTM technology to address elasticity and firmness in the skin and accounted for 5.0% and 8.0% of our net revenue for the years ended December 31, 2021 and 2020, respectively, and 6.7% and 5.7% of our net revenue for the six months ended June 30, 2022 and 2021, respectively.
 Other products within the comprehensive Obagi Medical franchise include products to address hydration, sun protection and acne.
 These solutions incorporate a range of individual prescription and non-prescription therapeutic agents, as well as cosmetic ingredients to address the needs of consumers who seek advanced skincare in a customized skincare regimen designed by a professional.